1. Home

 What Does “Plug-In Solar Panel System” Mean?

-The term “plug-in solar device” refers to the same concept as a balcony power plant.
+The term “plug-in solar device” refers to the same concept as a balcony power plant .
 Experts, especially those from the Federal Network Agency, use this term to describe small-scale solar systems.
-Technically, it is not considered a full solar system, but rather a household appliance that generates electricity.
+Technically, it is not considered a full solar system, but rather a household appliance that generates electricity .

-The main differences from large photovoltaic (PV) systems lie in the simplified installation and registration process, as well as in the lower output capacity.
+The main differences from large photovoltaic (PV) systems lie in the simplified installation and registration process , as well as in the lower output capacity .

-According to the Consumer Advice Center, traditional PV systems installed on or attached to private residences typically cover several square meters and have a peak output of 3 to 20 kilowatts.
-These systems must be installed and maintained by a professional company, which is also usually responsible for the required technical coordination and registration with the local grid operator.
+According to the Consumer Advice Center, traditional PV systems installed on or attached to private residences typically cover several square meters and have a peak output of 3 to 20 kilowatts .
+These systems must be installed and maintained by a professional company, which is also usually responsible for the required technical coordination and registration with the local grid operator .

-A plug-in solar panel system is often treated as a household appliance, not a full photovoltaic installation.
+plug-in solar panel system is often treated as a household appliance, not a full photovoltaic installation.
 These systems are:

 • DIY-installable with no need for an electrician